 The request for a review should be accompanied by supporting documentation.

-The reviewing body will consider the request for review and the documentation available to the original decision-maker.
-The reviewing body may, at its discretion, hold a hearing and regulate arrangements for the conduct of the hearing.
+The review panel will consider the request for review and the documentation available to the original decision-maker.
+The review panel may, at its discretion, hold a hearing and regulate arrangements for the conduct of the hearing.

-The reviewing body will issue an adjudication in writing as soon as possible, which shall normally be within twenty Working Days of the receipt of the request for a review or (if a hearing is held) within ten Working Days of the hearing.
-The reviewing body shall have power to confirm, quash, or amend the original decision or refer it back to the decision-maker for further consideration.
+The review panel will issue an adjudication in writing as soon as possible, which shall normally be within twenty Working Days of the receipt of the request for a review or (if a hearing is held) within ten Working Days of the hearing.
+The review panel shall have power to confirm, quash, or amend the original decision or refer it back to the decision-maker for further consideration.

-If the reviewing body confirms the original decision, the Complainant will be issued with a Completion of Procedures letter when provided with the adjudication.
-If the reviewing body issue an amended decision then the Complainant will be offered a Completion of Procedures letter when provided with the adjudication.
+If the review panel confirms the original decision, the Complainant will be issued with a Completion of Procedures letter when provided with the adjudication.
+If the review panel issues an amended decision then the Complainant will be offered a Completion of Procedures letter when provided with the adjudication.
 Where the Complainant remains dissatisfied with the outcome of the procedure, the Completion of Procedures letter will enable the student to submit a complaint to the external ombudsman, the Office of the Independent Adjudicator.

 Reporting